Vonng/pigsty/docs/PGSQL-USER.md

 dbuser_monitor              = pool_mode=session max_user_connections=8
 ```

-The userlist & useropts file will be updated automatically when you add new user with `pgsql-user` util or `pgsql-user.yml` playbook.
+The userlist & useropts file will be updated automatically when you add a new user with `pgsql-user` util, or `pgsql-user.yml` playbook.

 You can use [`pgbouncer_auth_query`](PARAM#pgbouncer_auth_query) to simplify pgbouncer user management (with the cost of reliability & security).